-New York Current AQI Today: 8 Cities Ranked (Moderate)
+New York Air Quality Today: 8 Cities Ranked - AQI 47 (Good)

-Real-time air quality data for 8 cities in New York.
-Average AQI across the state is currently 51 (Moderate).
+Live 2026 air quality data for 8 cities in New York.
+State average is GOOD - safe for outdoor activities.

 Cities in New York